-Discover our three electric underfloor heating solutions and mats that we have designed to respond to the growing demand for this type of system throughout Europe.
+Discover our electric underfloor heating solutions and mats that we have designed to respond to the growing demand for this type of system throughout Europe.
 An invisible electric heating solution, it’s a great space-saving alternative to traditional systems.

 Formed from the perfect mix of radiation and convection, the heat dissipation of our underfloor heating is even and efficient.
 Most of the heat is dissipated by vertical radiation from the floor, whilst the remainder is released into the room through natural convection when the room air comes into contact with the warm floor of the room.

 Rointe electric underfloor heating mats and kits can be easily installed quickly and won’t raise floor levels.
 These advanced systems can be used as a primary heating source to minimise your heating costs, but also work very well when combined with other Rointe products such as our electric radiators or electric towel rails.

 Rointe underfloor heating installations provide stable and pleasant temperatures at a low airspeed and are ideal for those who do not want to install radiators on the walls.

 Choose from 2 solutions that are suitable for up to 6 different types of floor surfaces including ceramic/tiled, carpet, vinyl, wood, laminate and linoleum.

-Ultra thin heating mesh with 500 mm panel width and cable diameter under 3.5 mm.
+Ultra thin heating mesh with 500 mm panel width and cable diameter at 3.5 mm.
 Spacing between cables 80 mm.
 Won't raise floor levels.

 Complete control where and when you need it through your smartphone, tablet or PC using the Rointe Connect app & CT.2 thermostat.